How to Back Up and Restore Kubernetes Clusters

 Damaso Sanoja

-To that end, you can determine which Kubernetes cluster and application resources you need to back up and then use any of these tools to set a schedule for automatic snapshots.
-Furthermore, these tools also make it easier to perform the restore process and even enforce better backup practices.
+You can find which Kubernetes cluster and app resources to back up.
+Then, use any of these tools to schedule automatic snapshots.
+Furthermore, these tools make it easier to perform the restore process and enforce better backup practices.

-This tutorial will use K10, as it’s simple to install, features an intuitive GUI, and checks all the boxes when it comes to Kubernetes backup and restore processes.
+This tutorial will use K10.
+It's easy to install, has a simple GUI, and meets all Kubernetes backup and restore requirements.

 To complete this tutorial, you'll need the following: